 To get the best out of your graphs, you must understand the purpose it serves.

-There is nothing fancy about creating complex visualization.
-It serves no good — and your audience will not gain from it.
-As much as possible, remove irrelevant information.
+There is nothing fancy about creating complex visualizations.
+They serve no purpose, and your audience will not gain from them.
+Remove irrelevant information as much as possible.

 Yes, less is more — and it applies to good data visualization!